mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/automated_testing/index.md

 Now let's look at commercial third-party browser testing services and what they can do for us.

-The basic premise with such applications is that the company that runs each one has a huge server farm that can run many different tests.
-When you use this service, you provide a URL of the page you want to test along with information, such as what browsers you want it tested in.
+When you use these kinds of services, you provide a URL of the page you want to test along with information, such as what browsers you want it tested in.
 The app then configures a new VM with the OS and browser you specified, and returns the test results in the form of screenshots, videos, log files, text, etc. This is very useful, and way more convenient than having to set up all the OS/browser combinations by yourself.

 You can then step up a gear, using an API to access functionality programmatically, which means that such apps can be combined with task runners, such as your own local Selenium environments and others, to create automated tests.